Projects

 Semaphore is a primitive object for anonymous set membership "signaling" (voting, spending, etc).
 A set membership proof is incredibly versatile, and you should seriously consider how you can use it to build out your own applications.

-Minimal Anti-Collusion Infrastructure (MACI)
+chevron-rightMinimal Anti-Collusion Infrastructure (MACI)arrow-up-righthashtag

-Example Application (DoraHacks)
+Example Application (DoraHacks)arrow-up-right

 Behind Tornado Cash, MACI is perhaps the second most widely used Circom application as of 2022.
-Originally proposed by Vitalik Buterin, MACI is a mechanism that (with a trusted centralized operator) facilitates a vote where it incredibly difficult for voters to see the votes of their peers.
+Originally proposed by Vitalik Buterinarrow-up-right, MACI is a mechanism that (with a trusted centralized operator) facilitates a vote where it incredibly difficult for voters to see the votes of their peers.
 This has been employed in many contexts already, including hackathon judging and grant funding.

-Landing Page
+Landing Pagearrow-up-right

 HeyAnon is an exciting application of set membership in social media.
 By generating a valid ZK proof of membership in some group, a user can forward a message to the HeyAnon back end which is eventually relayed to the HeyAnon Twitter.
 One proposed use-case is whistle blowing.
 An individual could theoretically prove their employment in some institution without revealing anything about their personal identities.